min69u/Reforestation/README.md

-## I been watching a channel on TV that is strictly just about origami — of course it is paper-view.
+## Today a man knocked on my door and asked for a small donation towards the local swimming pool.
+I gave him a glass of water.